 - Life cover: pays a lump sum benefit amount to your nominated beneficiaries should you pass away or be diagnosed with a terminal illness with less than 12 months to live.

 - Total and permanent disability insurance: provides financial support if you suffer from a permanent disability and you are unlikely to return to work ever again.

 - Trauma (critical illness) insurance: provides a lump sum benefit when you have been diagnosed with a life-threatening medical condition.

 - Income protection: generally insures up to 75% of your average income.
 It works to replace your income with a monthly benefit in the event of an illness or injury and you are unable to work temporarily.
 Some policies will provide more than 75% of your regular income but this extra portion must be contributed towards your superannuation.

 - Funeral insurance: is a type of cover that pays a lump sum benefit so that your loved ones can keep on top of your funeral expenses should you pass away.

 How can I obtain general life insurance quotes?

 You can obtain quotes for general life insurance plans only through a general insurance provider.
 It is important to remember that not all general insurers offer life insurance plans.
 However, you may want to consider getting quotes from Australian life insurance providers instead.

-If you are looking to get a quote for life insurance, fill in your details on the enquiry form below.
+If you are looking to get a quote for life insurance, fill in your details on the inquiry form below.
 An insurance provider will be in touch with you to discuss possible options tailored to your needs.
-There is absolutely no obligation to sign up for a policy when making an enquiry.
+There is absolutely no obligation to sign up for a policy when making an inquiry.

 These days, general insurance providers also offer life insurance within their product portfolio.
 Such insurers offering this cover include: